edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 [Here is a link to an example log file](https://gist.github.com/bitsgalore/1bea8f015eca21a706e7#file-cdparanoialogsummary-log).
 The output may look a little weird at first sight, which is because *cdparanoia* reports all status and progress information as symbols and smilies, respectively.
 Their meaning is explained in the [documentation](http://linux.die.net/man/1/cdparanoia).

-## Extract data from multi-session / mixed mode CDs
+## Extract data/audio from mixed mode and 'enhanced' CDs

 Some CDs combine data and audio tracks.
+There are essentially two ways to do this:

+- [Mixed Mode](https://en.wikipedia.org/wiki/Mixed_Mode_CD) CDs contain both audio and data, both of which are written into one single session.
+Mixed Mode was often used for '90s video games.
+- The [Blue Book](https://en.wikipedia.org/wiki/Blue_Book_(CD_standard)) standard defines a way to combine audio and data tracks.
+Blue Book CDs contain two sessions, where the first one contains one or more audio tracks, and the second one a data track.
+Examples of such discs are "enhanced" audio CDs that include software or movies as bonus material.
+They are sometimes referred to a "CD-Extra" discs.

-Examples are "enhanced" audio CDs that include software or movies as bonus material, as well as many '90s video games.
-Even though the *data* part of such CDs is typically compatible with an ISO 9660 file system, the audio tracks are not.
+Even though the *data* part of such CDs is typically compatible with an ISO 9660 (or HFS, HFS+) file system, the audio tracks are not.
 Since [there is no good, open and mature file format to describe the contents of a CD precisely](http://anjackson.net/keeping-codes/practice/developing-a-robust-migration-workflow-for-preserving-and-curating-handheld-media.html), such CDs pose a particular challenge.
-In addition, tools such as *readom* and *ddrescue* typically only recognise the first session on a multisession CD, which means that are not suitable.
+In addition, tools such as *readom* and *ddrescue* typically only recognise the first session on a multisession CD, which means that they are not suitable for handling this type of disc.

-I've done some (pretty limited) testing on mixed-mode CDs using the [*cdrdao*](http://linux.die.net/man/1/cdrdao) tool.
-This didn't result in a satisfactory way to process these carriers.
-However, since many people appear to be struggling with this, I'll briefly report my results so far.
+Based on some (relatively limited) testing, the [*cdrdao*](http://linux.die.net/man/1/cdrdao) tool does a good job at imaging mixed mode CDs, and a reasonable (but less than ideal) job for Blue book discs.
+Below are some brief notes on how to recognise both types of disc, and how to image them.

-### Identifying multisession CDs
+### Identifying mixed-mode CDs

-We can use *cdrdao* to figure out the number of sessions on a CD.
-First unmount the disc (this is important!):
+We can identify mixed-mode discs by running the *cd-info* command, which is part of the [*GNU libcdio*](https://www.gnu.org/software/libcdio/libcdio.html) package:

+    cd-info /dev/sr0

+Now pay attention to the "CD Analysis Report" at the bottom of *cd-info*'s output:

+    CD Analysis Report

+    CD-TEXT for Disc:
+    CD-TEXT for Track  1:
+    CD-TEXT for Track  2:
+    mixed mode CD
+    CD-ROM with ISO 9660 filesystem
+    ISO 9660: 235494 blocks, label `TNT_ROM                         '
+    Application: TOAST ISO 9660 BUILDER COPYRIGHT (C) 1993 MILES SOFTWARE ENGINEERING - HAVE A NICE DAY Preparer   :
+    Publisher  :
+    System     : APPLE COMPUTER, INC., TYPE: 0002 Volume     : TNT_ROM
+    Volume Set :
+    mixed mode CD   XA sectors
+    session #2 starts at track  2, LSN: 235719, ISO 9660 blocks: 235494
+    ISO 9660: 235494 blocks, label `TNT_ROM

+Both the 4th line from the top and the 3rd line from the bottom contain the text `mixed mode CD`.

+### Imaging mixed-mode CDs

+[This article on the Linux Reviews site](https://web.archive.org/web/20151202174511/http://linuxreviews.org/howtos/cdrecording/) (archived link) contains instructions on how to rip a mixed-mode CD using *cdrdao*.
+It involves a number of steps.

+First we have to unmount the disc:

     umount /dev/sr0

-Then run:

-    cdrdao disk-info --device /dev/sr0

-Here's the result I got for a mixed-mode audio/data CD:

-    CD-RW                : no
-    Total Capacity       : n/a
-    CD-R medium          : n/a
-    Recording Speed      : n/a
-    CD-R empty           : no
-    Toc Type             : CD-DA or CD-ROM
-    Sessions             : 2
-    Last Track           : 18
-    Appendable           : no

-The value of *Sessions* is 2, which indicates this is a multi-session CD.

-### Imaging

-[This article on the Linux Reviews site](http://linuxreviews.org/howtos/cdrecording/#toc11) contains instructions on how to rip a mixed-mode CD using *cdrdao*.
-I followed these instructions in an attempt to make a copy of They Might Be Giants' [*"No"*](http://tmbw.net/wiki/No!) album (which contains some video content).
-First I unmounted the disk:

-    umount /dev/sr0

-Then I ran ran *cdrdao* with the following arguments:
+Then run *cdrdao* with the following arguments:

-    cdrdao read-cd --read-raw --datafile no.bin --device /dev/sr0 --driver generic-mmc-raw no.toc
+    cdrdao read-cd --read-raw --datafile toolstales.bin --device /dev/sr0 --driver generic-mmc-raw toolstales.toc

 The result of this is a disc image in *BIN/TOC* format.
 The *.toc* file looks like this:

-    CD_DA
+    CD_ROM_XA

+    CATALOG "0000000000000"

     // Track 1
-    TRACK AUDIO
+    TRACK MODE2_RAW
     NO COPY
-    NO PRE_EMPHASIS
-    TWO_CHANNEL_AUDIO
-    ISRC "USIR70200001"
-    FILE "no.bin" 0 02:10:53
+    DATAFILE "toolstales.bin" 52:20:69 // length in bytes: 554058288

     // Track 2